m-i-n-a-r/tasticalendar/README.md

 </p>

 - Super lightweight
-- The color scheme automatically adapts to the app (Material You / Monet)
+- The color scheme automatically adapts to the app (Material Expressive)
 - Month layout (with different scales)
 - Year layout (adaptive depending on the month scale factor)
 - Clickable days, clickable month titles
 - Disable weekdays, different sunday highlight strategies
-- Automatic or manual "sunday as first day of the week"
+- Automatic or manual "Sunday as first day of the week"
 - Easily set any property or render a different year/month
 - Easily pass a collection of dates or TastiCalendarEvent objects to highlight a set of dates on a month
 - The library chooses the best contrast for the text color when a day is highlighted